junghan0611/spacemacs/doc/DOCUMENTATION.md

 displayed in the mode-line but it is possible to display it by setting the variable `dotspacemacs-display-default-layout` to `t`.

-Its name is \"default\" by default but it can be changed by setting the variable `dotspacemacs-default-layout-name`.
+Its name is "default" by default but it can be changed by setting the variable `dotspacemacs-default-layout-name`.

 The `default` layout is special because it has a global scope which